dejayc/bash-proxy-config/README.md

 **bash-proxy-config** uses variables within the specified configuration script (normally `.bash-config-proxy/config.sh`) to configure proxy settings.
 Users should customize these variables as appropriate to their environment.

+When installed typically, `config.sh` is read during each invocation of `bash-config-proxy`, in order to ensure configuration freshness, and reduce pollution of internal environment variables and functions into the parent session.

 ### Creating a Proxy Configuration
 <a name='Creating a Proxy Configuration'></a>